toliaqat/xenon-wiki/Gerrit-Workflow.md

 If you use multiple credentials for your projects, we presume you know how to switch (TODO: reference to using git with multiple logins)

-Test your configuration now by issuing the following commands
+Test your configuration now by issuing the following commands & make sure your username/email are correct.

 ```sh
 git config --list